mahdieh-dev/mahdieh-dev/README.md

 ### Hi there 👋

 I'm Mahdieh, a senior React-Native Developer who is always up for a new challenge.
 For the past four years I've been delving into the development of modern apps and new technologies, And had a keen focus on Blockchain and GPT-3 recently.
-My venture into the online world has been full of creativity and now, I'm ready to bring that to fruition as a founder of my own online startup.
 You can find me online on Twitter, Youtube, and StackOverflow, where I keep a portfolio of my work.

 Get in touch and let's make something amazing! ✨